acicartagena/CodeGen-TestDoubleBuilders/API Client Spy template/README.md

 # CodeGen - API Client Spy

 This code uses [Sourcery](https://github.com/krzysztofzablocki/Sourcery) as a way to codegen Model Builders using `AutoAPISpyable.swifttemplate`
-// TODO: Spy part of the API Client

 ## API Client Spy
 The implementation for the API layer in this code is having a `protocol <X>API` and a concremet implementation like `struct <X>APIService: <X>API`.
 This one is done so it can be injected in ViewModels or Interactors like `init(api: <X>API)` which allows it to be mocked in unit tests.
 In the example used here, closures are used as completion handlers.
 The template assumes this is the implementation and would need to be adjusted if a different approach is used like combine / futures.